misakimichy/Redux-state-tree/README.md

 ## Instructions
 This is a Redux lesson of Udacity React Nanodegree.
 It's a personal note how index.js was built.
 I also left all the comments and old codes in index.js.
-The basic flow is create the store, merge state with UI and convert it to Redux.
+The basic flow is create the store, merge state with UI, convert it to Redux then add middleware.

 In this lesson, created custom Redux code first.